openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Halt Signal**

-The ``rvfi_halt`` signal was meant for liveness properties of cores that can halt execution.
-Only needed for cores that can lock up.
-Can be tied to 0 for RISC-V compliant cores.
+The ``rvfi_halt`` signal is meant for liveness properties of cores that can halt execution.
+It is only needed for cores that can lock up.
+Tied to 0 for RISC-V compliant cores.

 **Mode Signal**